 - pinch salt

 - In a small saucepan, toss together the blackberries, lemon juice, sugar, and salt.
-Allow to sit for about 5 minutes to macerate.
+Allow the mixture to sit for about 5 minutes to macerate.

 - Place the saucepan with the berry mixture over medium heat and bring to a boil, stirring frequently.